WhenLifeHandsYouLemons/Sprig-Essentials/README.md

 # sprig-essentials 0.4.0

-Useful functions to simplify the process of creating games and apps with Sprig when using [CircuitPython](https://circuitpython.org/).
+Useful functions to simplify the process of creating games and apps with Sprig when using [*CircuitPython*](https://circuitpython.org/).

 **This package can currently only be used when developing using a device with internet.
-The package is not available for download on the Raspberry Pi Pico itself yet.**
+The package is not available for download on the *Raspberry Pi Pico* itself yet.**

 [![Upload Python Package](https://github.com/WhenLifeHandsYouLemons/sprig_essentials/actions/workflows/python-publish.yml/badge.svg)](https://github.com/WhenLifeHandsYouLemons/sprig_essentials/actions/workflows/python-publish.yml)